AnandaRimal/Rag--mastery/rank fusion/README.md

 ### Step 5: Final Context Assembly & Generation

 ![RAG Fusion - Final Generation](../images/5.png)

+*Image 5: The final step takes the top-ranked documents from RRF fusion and assembles them into a context for the LLM to generate a comprehensive answer.
+The highest quality, most relevant documents ensure accurate responses.*

 **What's Happening:**
 The top-ranked documents from RRF fusion are combined and sent to the LLM for final answer generation.